evo-lua/evo-runtime/README.md

 * Performance optimization and security hardening: Ongoing effort, much room for improvement
 * Usability: Various low-level libraries require a lot of tinkering/domain knowledge; high-level APIs are planned

 Evo is a hobbyist project.
-There may be long periods of time with little to no activity; That's entirely normal and expected.
+There may be long periods of time with little to no activity; That's normal and expected.

 ### Roadmap

 Although I'm developing in my spare time, I don't do so aimlessly.
-Below is a rough outline up until the first major release.
+Below is a rough outline for the first major release.

-> [!NOTE]
-> This list does NOT describe the overall implementation status, but rather constitutes a preliminary roadmap to `v1.0.0`.

 * [x] MVP: Experimentation and proof-of-concept (completed in multiple stages)
 * [ ] Alpha: Standard libraries and inclusion of additional bindings (currently in progress; ETA: Q4/2024 - Q1/2025)